OPVL/keeper/README.md

 1. Click the Keeper icon in your menu bar
 2. Click the "+" button
-3. Select the service type
+3. Select the service type (GitLab recommended)
 4. Enter your token details
 5. Click "Save"

+### Importing from a Repository

+1. Click the Keeper icon in your menu bar
+2. Click "Import from Repo" button
+3. Select your Git repository folder
+4. Confirm the extracted credentials
+5. Keeper will automatically store the token and configure the repository

 ### Linking a Git Repository